Learners gain insight on themselves when they reflect on their own perceptual and cognitive biases

 LESSON 2: The Implicit Association Test

-In these three lessons, students will discover Edward Adelson’s checkerboard illusion and discuss what this illusion reveals about our brain’s ability to perceive “objective” reality.
-They will then use this discovery to reflect on the way they communicate with each other, including their use of mediated forms of communication.
-Students then take the Implicit Association Test and discuss implicit biases/stereotypes that this test reveals.
+Students develop a better understanding of their own biases by discovering Edward Adelson’s checkerboard illusion and discuss what this illusion reveals about our brain’s ability to perceive “objective” reality.
+They use this discovery to reflect on the way they communicate with each other, including their use of mediated forms of communication.
+Students take the Implicit Association Test and discuss implicit biases/stereotypes that this test reveals.
 They explore the brain’s propensity to categorize people and reflect on the way implicit biases and categorization influence how people interpret and create media messages with stereotypes.
 Finally, students choose to create some form of media to reflect on their learning by composing a poem, rap or song lyric, a set of three memes, or a journal entry.
 Please watch the orientation video below before using the lesson plans.

 - Discover features of our brain’s perception that influence communication between people